|

 Photograph Collection, 1910s-1980s

-20 b&w copy negatives and 20 b&w copy prints
+20 B/W copy negatives and 20 B/W copy prints

 SWCPC 810 E1

-details Martinez family and their social activities in Amarillo, Texas.
-Many images depict Hispanic culture.
-The
+Collection details Martinez family and their social activities in Amarillo,

-Martinez family was among the first Hispanic families to move to Amarillo, Texas in the
+first Hispanic families to move to Amarillo, Texas in the early 20th Century.

-Collection is actively pursuing Hispanic families and encouraging them to preserve a part
+The Southwest Collection is actively pursuing Hispanic families and encouraging

-of their family history with the archive at Texas Tech.
+them to preserve a part of their family history with the archive at Texas Tech.

 Mashed O Ranch